How Is Pesto Represented In Popular Culture?

 Giulia eating trenette al pesto in Luca

-There are so many iconic food moments in the history of cinema.
-From Cool Hand Luke eating fifty eggs in an hour to the pie-driven pukefest of Stand by Me to the, err, inventive use of butter in Last Tango in Paris.
+There are many iconic food moments in cinema history, from Cool Hand Luke eating fifty eggs in an hour to the pie-driven pukefest of Stand by Me to the inventive use of butter in Last Tango in Paris.

 Pesto in Movies

 As for pesto, well, it hasn't been quite so fortunate.
 There was an "Anti Pesto" van in Wallace & Gromit, although it clearly had nothing to do with pesto.
-There was a bad-tempered pigeon called Pesto in Animaniacs, though quite why he was called that is anyone's guess.
+There was a bad-tempered pigeon called Pesto in Animaniacs, though quite why the writers called him that is anyone's guess.

-Pesto's finest film cameo yet is in Pixar's Luca, where the characters are introduced to Trenette al Pesto.
+Pesto's finest film cameo is in Pixar's Luca, where the characters gorge on excessive amounts of Trenette al Pesto.

-Pesto even made an appearance in what is arguably the most popular TV show of all time, Friends.
-Sadly, "Pesto is the besto" is all the scriptwriters could come up with.
+Pesto even appeared in Friends, arguably the most popular TV show of all time.
+Sadly, the scriptwriters could only come up with "Pesto is the besto".

 Pesto in TV Shows

-Jimmy Pesto was a popular character in Bob's Burgers, although that story didn't end well.
-Jay Johnston, who voiced the character, was fired as soon as the producers found out that he took part in the 2021 US Capital Riots.
+Jimmy Pesto was a popular character in Bob's Burgers, although his story didn't end well.
+Jay Johnston, who voiced the character, was fired as soon as the producers discovered he had participated in the 2021 US Capital Riots.
+He subsequently received a prison sentence of one year and one day.

-In July 2022, as part of the "James May, Our Man In..." series, an episode called Hey Pesto aired on Amazon Prime.
+In July 2022, an episode called Hey Pesto aired on Amazon Prime as part of the "James May, Our Man In..." series.
 It saw him attempting to teach a robot how to make pesto.
-Suffice to say it didn't go well.
+Suffice it to say it didn't go well.

 Pesto Online

 Away from film, undoubtedly the biggest [free] PR campaign that pesto has ever enjoyed is when the cool kids of Instagram realised that pesto and eggs make for rather fine bedfellows.
-Some videos clocked up over 100 million views, and for a short period of time, it felt like it was the coolest thing on the planet.
+Some videos clocked up over 100 million views, and for a short period, it felt like it was the coolest thing on the planet.

 In 2023, Gordon Ramsey hailed Susi Vidal the Pesto Queen after the influencer attracted millions of views for her video showing people how to make pesto.